contestcrew/2019SeoulContest-Android/README.md

 # 2019SeoulContest-Android
-this project is first citizen app for android
+This project is first citizen app for android